mcfnord/cem/src/sforce.md

 resume'](http://tucc.us/resume).

-### One
+### Sample One

 - **SAMPLE:** [Get started with Azure Blob storage](https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-how-to-use-blobs)
 - **MY ROLE:** This was a collaborative effort with two non-writers.
-They knew what areas they wished to cover, what audience they had in mind, and how much time the tutorial would take.
+They knew what areas they wished to cover, what audience they had in mind, and how much time the tutorial should take.
 I tailored the code snippets, steps, and details to be clear and helpful.
 I prevented publication of errors, and actually I remember actual fighting-like-dogs events around this document, because it was the brainchild of an unusually revered Microsoft cat who is now credited with making Azure relevant.
 I am really embarassed that the diagram is a .jpg.
 I used .png in a related example, which looks much better.
 People deserve better than .jpg for diagrams.
-I'll also say there's new writing in some of this that wasn't in my original.
+Do note there's new writing in some of this that wasn't in my original.
-- **EDITED MYSELF?:** I may have informally involved my officemate, who also edits, but officially I played the writer and editor roles in this project.
+- **EDITED MYSELF?:** Yes.

-### Two
+### Sample Two

 - **SAMPLE:** [Human Interface Guide](http://tucc.us/docs/hig.pdf)
 - **MY ROLE:** Constructed publication from diverse source materials and interviews.
-- **EDITED MYSELF?:** 100%
+- **EDITED MYSELF?:** Yes.

-### Three
+## Sample Three

 - **SAMPLE:** [Engineering Roadmap](http://tucc.us/docs/roadmap_blur.png)
 - **MY ROLE:**